SlimeNull/NullLib.CommandLine/readme.en-us.md

-## ArgumentConverter
+## ArguConverter

-Here is all build-in `ArgumentConverter`:
+Here is all build-in `ArguConverter`:

 1. ArguConverter:

-   The default `ArgumentConverter` which returns the source value without any conversion
+   The default `ArguConverter` which returns the source value without any conversion

 2. BoolArguConverter: